redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 Clone your repository onto the machine you'll be working on, and you're ready to start setting up the app.

 > The easiest way to do this is to use HTTPS and use the "generate credentials" option when it asks for a password.
-Make a note of this in case you need it later
+Make a note of this in case you need it later.
+Alternatively, you can use SSH and register your public key with Azure.

 ## Part 1 (Publish to Docker Hub)

-Before we deploy our application, we are going to containerise it.
+In order to simplify the application deployment we have containerised it.
 In addition to the consistency advantage of knowing our deployed solution should run very similarly to our local container, another advantage of deploying a container is that we are less directly tied in to a particular hosting platform; many cloud providers provide various routes for running containers which gives us flexibility when selecting or even changing our architecture.

 ### Build the Docker Image